bonomani/devmon/docs/TEMPLATES.md

 ## The 'transforms' file

-The most complicated file in your template, the transforms file lays out the different data transformations that Devmon needs to perform on the collected SNMP data before it applies thresholds and renders the final message.
+The transforms file in your template details the data changes Devmon makes to collected SNMP data, before setting thresholds and creating the message.

 The cisco 2950 cpu test uses a very simple transforms file: